Janiczek/pipa/README.md

 pipa
 ====

 This utility reads data from stdin, and in its simplest form just outputs it into a file.
+There's a lot more to it though.

 Let it speak for itself: